ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 :underline:`Alternative scenario`

-30% of insured Chinese male/female initiated stomach cancer screening in 2020, stay 30% for one year then linearly project to 75% by 2030 and hold constant till 2040 for blended provinces, where:
+XX% of insured Chinese male/female initiated stomach cancer screening in 2020, stay XX% for one year then linearly project to XX% by 2030 and hold constant till 2040 for blended provinces, where:

   * same screening mechanisms as compared to baseline for different age groups and risk exposure level.